 As is often the case in a small town, Tishomingo doesn't have a public transportation system that people use for their commute.

-The percentage of people in Tishomingo with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.18% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Tishomingo is quite a bit lower than the national average among all cities of 21.84%: just 11.18% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Tishomingo in 2022 was $27,265, which is upper middle income relative to Mississippi, and lower middle income relative to the rest of the US.
 This equates to an annual income of $109,060 for a family of four.
 However, Tishomingo contains both very wealthy and poor people as well.